-The crisis in Syria continues to have a devastating impact on professors, university students, and the education sector, not only in Syria but also in the neighboring countries that are hosting so many displaced Syrians.
-In this report, the Institute of International Education (IIE) and its Syria Consortium for Higher Education in Crisis looks at the conditions and educational needs of Syrians university students and scholars in Lebanon.
-"The War Follows Them: Syrian University Students and Scholars in Lebanon,” is based on first-hand research and interviews conducted in Lebanon in March 2014 through a joint effort by IIE and the University of California, Davis.
-The report identifies:
+The crisis in Syria continues to have a devastating impact on professors, university students, and the education sector, not only in Syria but also in the neighboring countries that are hosting more than 3 million Syrian refugees.
+In this report, the Institute of International Education (IIE) and its Syria Consortium for Higher Education in Crisis explore the conditions and educational needs of Syrian university students and scholars in Lebanon.
+"The War Follows Them: Syrian University Students and Scholars in Lebanon" is based on first-hand research and interviews conducted in Lebanon in March 2014 through a joint effort by IIE and the University of California, Davis.

 - Barriers Syrians face in accessing higher education in Lebanon

-- Existing programs and support models that are working
+- Existing programs and support models that are effective

-- Recommendations for increasing Syrians' access to higher education
+- Recommendations for increasing Syrians' access to Lebanese universities

 "The role of highly-skilled and educated young people in vulnerable communities is not often the focus of established humanitarian policies and programs.
 This neglect persists despite the fact that the stability of the Middle East-North Africa region, as well as the rebuilding of post-conflict Syria, depends on maintaining the human and intellectual capital these young people represent." (“The War Follows Them: Syrian University Students & Scholars in Lebanon” – IIE / UC Davis)

 Select media coverage:

 IIE / UC Davis Study on the Syrian Conflict, Refugee Crisis, and Higher Education

 "The War Follows Them" marks the second phase of a regional study by IIE and the University of California, Davis on the conditions and educational needs of Syrian university students and scholars in Jordan, Lebanon, and Turkey.
 An earlier report on the situation in Jordan, "Uncounted and Unacknowledged: Syria's University Students and Academics in Jordan," was published in May 2013.